DataDog/documentation/content/en/serverless/aws_lambda/configuration.md

 ## Link errors to your source code

-[Datadog source code integration][26] allows you to link your telemetry (such as stack traces) to the source code of your Lambda functions in GitHub.
+[Datadog source code integration][26] allows you to link your telemetry (such as stack traces) to the source code of your Lambda functions in your Git repositories.

 For instructions on setting up the source code integration on your serverless applications, see the [Embed Git information in your build artifacts section][101].